-- + = This course is available in a Pinellas County School virtual learning environment - Q = Quality Point Course - \ = Paired Courses Must take both - \\ = Must have a PERT score on file of 106 or above in Reading and 103 or above in Writing - \$ = May require the purchase of paperback novels - ^ = AP Students are required to take the teacher's mid-term exam & the grade will count towards their 1st semester grade.
+- + = This course is available in a Pinellas County School virtual learning environment - Q = Quality Point Course - = Paired Courses Must take both courses & pick up a Dual Enrollment Appl. from Guidance - \$ = May require the purchase of paperback novels - ^ = AP Students are required to take the Semester 1 exam & the grade will count towards their 1st semester grade.
 Students must also take the "standardized" Advanced Placement Test in May.
 Students can exempt the 2nd semester teacher exam if they meet the Final Exam Waiver Requirements.
 Students can earn college credit by passing the AP exam.
-Must have taken the PERT Test with 106 or above in Reading and 103 or above in Writing.